A-Lehmann-Elektro-AG/solar-flow-grafana/README.md

 ### 2. Show Legend
 Simply toggle to true if you want the load and grid energy points to be labeled for clearer understanding

+### Color Scheme
+You can define such colors as:
+- `Solar Color` - the color of the solar panel production flow
+- `Grid Color` - the color of the grid energy flow
+- `Load Color` - the color of the load energy flow
+- `Lines Color` - the color of the lines connecting the points

 ## Final Result (example):

 ![example.gif](example.gif)